surifirstpin/biplus_documentation/docs/model01.md

 **3.** Once all the entries are made click on  **Save project**  to save the project created.

 ## Edit Project
-- Click on Projects, seselect the desired project and click on edit button.
+- Click on Projects, select the desired project and click on edit button.
 - After making necessary changes click on update.

 ## Delete Project

+To delete the project created click on delete icons on far right of the proje

 ## Model and Customization